jbcodeforce/flink-studies/docs/coding/firstapp.md

 ## Introduction

 Each Flink app is a [Java main function which defines the data flow to execute on one or more data streams](https://ci.apache.org/projects/flink/flink-docs-release-1.20/dev/datastream_api.html#anatomy-of-a-flink-program).
-The flow will be "compiled" during deployment as a directed acyclic graph where each node may run in a task slot. within a distributed cluster of Task Manager nodes.
+The flow will be "compiled" during deployment as a directed acyclic graph where each node may run in a task slot, within a distributed cluster of Task Manager nodes.

 The code structure follows the following standard steps: